Crazy Eight: No top seeds among last 8 in March Madness

 Arkansas was the next giant killer, taking down reigning national champion and West Region No. 1 seed Kansas in the second round.

-Miami capped the No. 1 carnage in the Midwest Region by taking apart one of the nation’s stingiest defenses in a 89-75 win over Houston in Kansas City, Missouri.
+Miami capped the No. 1 carnage in the Midwest Region by taking apart one of the nation’s stingiest defenses in a 89-75 win over Houston in Kansas City, Missouri that had Hurricanes coach Jim Larranaga dancing in the locker room.

+“Unfortunately, one off-night and you go home in this tournament,” Cougars coach Kelvin Sampson said.

 On to an Elite Eight unlike any other.